etalab-ia/piaf-code/README.md

 This annotation platform begins with, as in SQuAD, with a subsample of the French Wikipedia, as described [here](https://piaf.etalab.studio/protocole-fr/).

-This repo contains the code used to generate this subsample and to compute lexical and syntactical statistics on the collected data.
+This repo contains the code created by our partner [ReciTAL](recital.ai) used to generate this subsample and to compute lexical and syntactical statistics on the collected data.
 All this can be found in the protocol, linked above.

 To generate a subsample, such as the one used, please follow these instructions: